-Neither the frequency nor the magnitude of flood events in West Windsor Township has changed to a noticeable degree during the past thirty-year (35) period of significant land development.
+Neither the frequency nor the magnitude of flood events in West Windsor Township has changed to a noticeable degree during the past forty (40) period of significant land development.
 Nevertheless, the use of best management practices including prohibition of construction within floodplains and the development and maintenance of stormwater management facilities must be continued.